OscarValerock/OscarValerock/src/content/blog/data-exfiltration-in-power-query.md

   link: https://www.linkedin.com/in/alxdean
 ---

+> **Acknowledgement**
+> Much of the foundational guidance on Power Query data-exfiltration risk comes from Microsoft’s own documentation—particularly the *Dataflows: Data exfiltration best practices* article on Microsoft Learn [^37].
+>
+> My aim here is to broaden that discussion: the same insider-threat pattern affects **Power BI semantic models (datasets)**, Excel Power Query, and any other workload that executes M code.
+By tracing the risk end-to-end—from dataflows *and* semantic models—I hope to give security teams a fuller picture and practical mitigations that go beyond the dataflow lens.

+> **Thanks**
+> Special thanks to [Alex Dean](https://www.linkedin.com/in/alxdean) for his invaluable input while reviewg this text.

 ## What is Data Exfiltration in Power Query?
 Data exfiltration is the act of moving sensitive data outside a trusted environment without authorization.
 In the context of Power Query (the data transformation engine behind Excel, Power BI, dataflows, etc.), this means an insider could use a Power Query script to siphon data from secure sources (like databases) out to an external destination.
 Microsoft defines data exfiltration as occurring when sensitive business data is accidentally or intentionally moved outside of a trusted boundary.[^1]